Steve Johnson (tennis): ATP World Tour

-2011
+2011: Grand Slam debut

 Johnson started the year in Indian Wells where he lost in the first round of qualifying in three tight sets to Frank Dancevic.
-Shortly after his college season, Johnson received a wild card into the 2011 Farmers Classic, where he lost in the first round to Gilles Müller in three sets.
+Shortly after his college season, Johnson received a wildcard into the 2011 Farmers Classic, where he lost in the first round to Gilles Müller in three sets.
 Johnson then competed in qualifying of the 2011 Western & Southern Open.
 After scoring his first win over a top 100 player in the first round, Jérémy Chardy, he lost in the following round to Édouard Roger-Vasselin.
-Winning the 2011 individual NCAA championships, Johnson received a wild card to the main draw of the 2011 US Open.
-He played his first career grand slam match against Alex Bogomolov, Jr. and lost in five tight sets where he had a two sets to love lead.
+Winning the 2011 individual NCAA championships, Johnson received a wildcard to the main draw of the 2011 US Open.
+He played his first career Grand Slam match against Alex Bogomolov Jr. and lost in five tight sets where he had a two sets to love lead.

-In the 2011 Western & Southern Open, Johnson reached the quarterfinals partnered with Alex Bogomolov, Jr., and along the way defeated the no. 2 doubles team of Mirnyi/Nestor, subsequently gaining 180 points.
+In the 2011 Western & Southern Open, Johnson reached the quarterfinals partnered with Alex Bogomolov Jr., and along the way defeated the No. 2 doubles team of Mirnyi/Nestor, subsequently gaining 180 points.
 At the 2011 US Open, Johnson partnered with Denis Kudla but they lost in straight sets to Marcelo Melo and Bruno Soares.
-In the 2012 Farmers Classic, Johnson partnered up with Sam Querrey, reaching the semifinals.
-In the 2012 Citi Open, Johnson reached the semifinals once again, partnered with Drew Courtney.

-2012
+2012: First ATP win

-Johnson received a wild card into the 2012 SAP Open but lost in two tie-breakers to Steve Darcis.
+Johnson received a wildcard into the 2012 SAP Open but lost in two tie-breakers to Steve Darcis.
 Johnson registered his first ATP win in a main draw against Donald Young in the 2012 BB&T Atlanta Open before losing to Sock in the second round.
-He received a wild card into the 2012 Farmers Classic, but lost to Igor Sijsling in straight sets.
-Johnson received another wild card into the 2012 Citi Open, but lost to Benjamin Becker in straight sets.
-Johnson reached the third round of the 2012 US Open, where he had received a wild card for winning the individual NCAA championships once again.
+He received a wildcard into the 2012 Farmers Classic, but lost to Igor Sijsling in straight sets.
+Johnson received another wildcard into the 2012 Citi Open, but lost to Benjamin Becker in straight sets.
+Johnson reached the third round of the 2012 US Open, where he had received a wildcard for winning the individual NCAA championships once again.
 In the first round, Johnson beat Rajeev Ram and in the second round, Johnson advanced by defeating Ernests Gulbis.
 In the third round, Johnson lost to 13th seeded Richard Gasquet.

 In the 2012 Campbell's Hall of Fame Tennis Championships, Johnson partnered with Denis Kudla, but they lost in the first round.
 Competing in the 2012 BB&T Atlanta Open, Johnson partnered with Sock, but they lost in a super tie-breaker in the first round.
 In the 2012 Farmers Classic, Johnson partnered up with Querrey, and they reached the semifinals.
 Next, in the 2012 Citi Open, Johnson reached the semifinals once again, partnered with Drew Courtney.
-In the 2012 US Open, Johnson received a wild card to the main draw and partnered with Sock.
+In the 2012 US Open, Johnson received a wildcard to the main draw and partnered with Sock.
 In the first round they defeated the No. 1 doubles team of Mirnyi/Nestor.
 However they lost in the second round to František Čermák and Michal Mertiňák.